Trend-Verlag/trax/README.md

 <a href="https://www.boost.org">Boost</a>, referenced in the project by the environment variable BOOST_ROOT.
 From that we currently need the following libraries:
 <ul>
+	<li>boost/math</li>
 	<li>boost/property_tree</li>
-	<li>boost/algorithm</li>
 	<li>boost/test</li>
 </ul>
 From these only the last one needs to get built.
 Follow the instructions for bulding and installing boost; alternatively you can copy the

     ./Tools/BuildBoost.bat

-from the trax project into the boost root and execute it (see 3.
-Installation), to simplify and speed up the process for our purposes.
+file from the trax project (see 3.
+Installation) into the boost root and execute it, to simplify and speed up the process for our purposes.

 ## PhysX